 This first approach detects the presence of a sandbox by looking for small differences between a sandbox environment and a real victim’s system.
 If a sandbox is detected, malware usually reacts in one of two different ways: it either terminates immediately (which is in itself suspicious) or it shows non-malicious behavior and performs only benign operations.
 An example of this is shown in Figure 1, where the sample: attempts to detect if it is running inside a virtual machine (VM) and looks to see if there is an application sandbox running (Sandboxie).

 We can see this in the VMRay Threat Identifier (VTI) details showing that VMRay identified the sandbox detection attempts and scored this behavior as highly malicious.

-Other malware will use obscure file formats which cannot be handled by the sandbox or they exploit the sandbox’s inability to process files that exceed a certain size.
-We’ve published an example here where the malware attempts ‘blinding the monitor’ – that is, evading analysis by doing illegitimate API usage.
-This can be an effective method to hide from analyzers that rely on a hook or driver injected into the target machine.
-However, since VMRay does not use hooking, the evasion attempt was detected and scored:
+Other malware will use obscure file formats that cannot be handled by the sandbox or they exploit the sandbox’s inability to process files that exceed a certain size.
+In Figure 2 we can see an example of malware ‘blinding the monitor’.
+Meaning it is – that is performing illegitimate API usage.
+This can be an effective method to hide from malware sandboxes that rely on a hook or driver injected into the target machine.
+However, since VMRay Analyzer does not use hooking, the evasion attempt was detected.

 The third category represents malware that does not try to detect or attack the sandbox at all.
 Instead, it exploits the natural shortcomings of such automated systems.
 Because of the high volumes of unique malware seen in most environments, sandbox analysis systems usually only spend a few minutes on each file.
 Thus, by delaying the execution of a malicious payload by a certain amount of time, malware can remain undetected.
 Besides time-triggers, malware can also use other events that usually do not occur in a sandbox, e.g. a system reboot or user interaction.
 Additionally, the malware may be looking for specific artifacts present on the intended target machine, such as an application or localization setting.